babelcher/383FinalProject/README.md

 #### Timeline
 - Getting the hardware finalized and built-Lesson 35
-- Lighting up the LEDs only for brief portion of the circle-Lesson 36
 - Getting required functionality-Lesson 37
 - B Functionality-Lesson 38
 - A Functionality-Lesson 39